 In addition to brushing your dog, be sure to brush its teeth, clean its ears, and trim its nails on a regular basis.

 These dogs can be a challenge to train.
 They do best with an experienced trainer who has worked with the breed before.
 Whether training your dog yourself or looking for obedience training classes near you, look for options that use positive reinforcement.
 This breed will not respond well to training methods that use negative reinforcement.

 Socialization from an early age is also very important with this breed.
 This will help your dog learn how to interact with people and other pets.
-It will also help them learn how to act in different situations.
+It will also help it learn how to act in different situations.

 Always choose a reputable breeder and avoid adopting a puppy from a puppy mill.
 Puppy mills do not provide the same level of care to the dogs and don’t take health concerns or temperament into account when breeding dogs.

 Before you bring a dog home, make sure your home is ready.
 Remove anything that could be potentially dangerous to a puppy from your space.
 Purchase food and all the other necessary supplies that your dog will need so you have everything ready when you bring home your new dog.